FAQ

 A 2020 retrospective review published in The Journal of Urology reported that 4% of the male patients whose charts were assessed in the review (43 patients total) met the criteria for PSSD.
 These patients had displayed sexual dysfunction symptoms for longer than 6 months after stopping an SSRI between 2009 and 2019.
 [6] While this is a small sample size, it suggests that PSSD is a real phenomenon that warrants further investigation.

 Lastly, A retrospective analysis conducted in 2023 examined patient records spanning 19 years at Clalit Health Services, the largest HMO in Israel.
-The analysis revealed that 0.46% (1 in 216) of the surveyed patients who had received serotonergic antidepressant treatment exhibited symptoms consistent with Post-SSRI Sexual Dysfunction (PSSD).
+The analysis revealed that 1 in 216 of the surveyed men who had received serotonergic antidepressant treatment exhibited symptoms consistent with Post-SSRI Sexual Dysfunction (PSSD).
+This is likely a conservative estimate as the study only counted men (women were not included in the study) who actively sought treatment for PSSD, excluding many sufferers who did not seek medical help This suggests that the risk of PSSD is higher than stated here.
 [34]

 The lack of recognition and awareness of PSSD among medical professionals can compound the challenges that patients face.
 Many individuals with PSSD have reported difficulties in finding support and validation for their condition.
 In many cases, medical practitioners are not knowledgeable about PSSD, and patients have not been listened to or have received unsympathetic or inappropriate responses.
 Additionally, some medical professionals have been reluctant to engage with the published medical literature on PSSD.
 These challenges can make it harder for individuals with PSSD to get the help and support they need.
 [9]